AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Question-Aware Data Prep for TQA

 \subsection{Tabular Question Answering}

-Let $Q$ be a natural language (NL) question, and $T$ a table consisting of $m$ columns (\ie attributes) ${A_1, A_2, \ldots, A_m}$ and $n$ rows ${r_1, r_2, \ldots, r_n}$, where $v_{ij}$ denotes the value in the $i$-th row and $j$-th column of the table.
-The problem of \textbf{tabular question answering (TQA)} is to generate an answer, denoted as $A$, in response to question $Q$ based on the information in table $T$.
+Let $Q$ be a natural language (NL) question, and $T$ a table consisting of $m$ columns (\ie attributes) $\{A_1, A_2, \ldots, A_m\}$ and $n$ rows $\{r_1, r_2, \ldots, r_n\}$, where $v_{ij}$ denotes the value in the $i$-th row and $j$-th column of the table.
+The problem of \textbf{tabular question answering (TQA)} is to generate an answer $Ans$, in response to question $Q$ based on the information in table $T$.
 By the purposes of the questions, there are two main types of TQA problems: (1) table-based fact verification~\cite{chen2019tabfact, aly2021feverous}, which determines whether $Q$ can be \emph{entailed} or \emph{refuted} by $T$, and (2) table-based question answering~\cite{pasupat2015compositional, nan2022fetaqa}, which extracts or reasons the answer to $Q$ from $T$. \begin{example} Figure~\ref{fig:issue_instances} provides several examples of TQA.
-For instance, consider table $T_1$, which contains medal information for cyclists from different countries, with two columns: \term{Cyclist} and \term{Medal}.
-Given the question $Q_1$, ``Which \textbf{country} has the most medals?'', the answer $A_1$ should be ITA, as two Italian cyclists, ``Dav'' and ``Alex'', have won a total of 4 medals, more than the ESP cyclist ``Alej''.

-TQA often requires complex reasoning over tables.
+Consider table $T_1$, which contains medal information for cyclists from different countries, with two columns: \term{Cyclist} and \term{Medal}.
+Given the question $Q_1$, ``Which \textbf{country} has the most medals?'', the answer should be ITA, as two Italian cyclists, ``Dav'' and ``Alex'', have won a total of 4 medals, more than the ESP cyclist ``Alej''.
+TQA often requires reasoning over tables.
 For instance, to answer question $Q_2$, we first need to calculate the ``GDP growth rate'' for all countries, then sort the countries by growth rate, and finally identify the country with the highest GDP growth rate, \ie CHN. \end{example}